-It is essential to use stable links in your unit so that students can access resources from home, aren’t asked to pay for a resource, and so that the link won’t unexpectedly break.
+It's essential to use stable links in your unit.
+This ensures that (1) students can access resources from home, (2) students aren’t asked to pay for a resource, and (3) the link won’t break unexpectedly.

 How can you create a stable link?

 To convert your URL into a stable link, follow these steps: